Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 A blur sprang out of it and hit Ljörn's shield!
 He flinched and took a step back, looking over his shield to see what had hit it.
 Then, he saw a long creature.
 It was covered in scales and had a lizard-like head.
 It had beady eyes and its pupils were slits.
 It looked like Jörmungandr, but smaller like a rodent.
 It hissed at him and coiled, warning him to stay back.

 He was disgusted.
-He had never seen a creature like it before, even with his experience of exploring forests at his homeland.
+He had never seen a creature like it before, even with his experience of exploring forests in his homeland.
 He lobbed his torch at the creature with all his might, and hit it right.

 But that made the creature more aggressive.
 It slithered after him.
 He backed away, looking around for any more projectiles to throw at the thing.
 He found a rock and picked it up, and with it he threw it at the creature.
 He missed.